gunakkoc/HiPeristaltic/README.md

 The calibration factor can be accessed under ```calibration_uL_per_Rev``` for each pump from the `HiPeristaltic.toml` file.
 Note that the provided SiLa2 client can be used to remotely change this parameter which is then immediately saved to this file.

-The Python interface can be used to control the pump without SiLa2.
-It is built with minimum dependencies, with only additional libraries being `numpy` and `serial`.
+The Python interface can be used to control the pump over USB serial and without SiLa2.
+It is built with minimum dependencies, with only additional libraries being `numpy` and `pySerial`.

 Here are some examples of essential functionalities using the Python interface:
 ```python